Uncontrolled high blood pressure can lead to complications including:

 - Dementia.
 Narrowed or blocked arteries can limit blood flow to the brain, leading to a certain type of dementia (vascular dementia).
 A stroke that interrupts blood flow to the brain also can cause vascular dementia.*

-You are also more than welcome to stop in to any of our stations for a blood pressure check.
+The public is more than welcome to stop in to any of our stations for a blood pressure check.

 *Source: Mayo Clinic